jcyk/XAMR/README.md

 ### Training

+use `train.f3.sh` and `train.f4.sh` in the `scripts` folder.

-loading the KD data can be time-consuming, to cache the data use `prepare.sh`. use `train.f3.sh` and `train.f4.sh` in the `scripts` folder.
+(loading the KD data can be very time-consuming, use `prepare.sh` to cache the data)

 ## Acknowledgements